jundalisay/spblist/content/en/research/cronin/selection.md

 To show this, we use a simple phenomenological model* of linear nonliving polymers to demonstrate how assembly differentiates cases when selection happens.

-> *Superphysics Note: Here, the authors are talking about the evolution or change in non livng things.
-For this thought experiment, they use their own minds as the desire for evolution.
+{{< n n="Here, the authors are talking about the evolution or change in non livng things.
+For this thought experiment, they use their own minds as the desire for evolution." >}}

 Starting with a single monomer in the assembly pool, the undirected exploration process combines 2 randomly selected polymers and adds them back to the evolutionary pool.

 In the case of directed exploration with selection, the polymer that has been created most recently is selected* to join a randomly selected polymer from the assembly pool.

-> *Superphysics Note: 'Selection' here is the selection by the experimenter and is therefore artificial selection, not natural selection since the polymer has no free will choice.
+{{< n n="'Selection' here is the selection by the experimenter and is therefore artificial selection, not natural selection since the polymer has no free will choice." >}}

 For both directed and undirected exploration, this process was iterated up to 104 steps and repeated 25 times.
 For each observed polymer in the evolutionary pool, the shortest pathway was generated.